The Gig Economy and Social Security: Designing Policy for a New

 portability across states and platforms.

-workers are traceable and benefits are accessible nationwide.
+backbone to ensure workers are traceable and benefits are accessible

 Why Portability Matters